Skip to main content

 LangChain and CrewAI Secret Managers

 The passphrase parameter is deprecated in WisperaLangChainSecretManager and WisperaCrewAISecretManager.
-The vault passphrase is now resolved through the standard auth chain (keychain / session token).
+The vault passphrase is now resolved through the standard auth chain (keychain / session token / IDW_PASSPHRASE).

 # Before: explicit passphrase